-I have tons of stories of jobs (waitressing, working in a mammography clinic, investigating homes in foreclosure, church administration), creating a business and a non-profit, doing at-home daycare and volunteering for just about anything you can imagine.
+I have tons of stories of random jobs (waitressing, working in a mammography clinic, investigating homes in foreclosure, church administration), creating a business and a non-profit, doing at-home daycare and volunteering for just about anything you can imagine.
 None of them filled the "swiss cheese" holes in my heart like I thought they would.

 It has been very uncomfortable revisiting all of the unfinished plans and goals I had for myself.
 I decided to lay them all out one day and take a good look at what the road blocks may have been.
 The task of writing those experiences in black and white forced me to face them head on.
 The biggest challenge was to resist the temptation of scolding myself or feeling shameful regarding all the times that I had failed, quit, stopped or fizzled out.
 But, I had a feeling if I wrote them down one by one and took some solid time to reflect, (and yes, I did accomplish this - I will spare you all of the details) it would serve as a healthy activity.
-With this process, I’ve been able to form and direct the narrative of those stories and state with exuberance that, unbeknownst to me, I had been enrolled in God’s major education of life!
+Within this process, I’ve been able to form and direct the narrative of those stories and state with exuberance that, unbeknownst to me, I had been enrolled in God’s major education of life!

 You would never actually choose this path for yourself initially, but hindsight is always 20/20.
 The rear-view mirror has a way of giving you a beautiful glimpse of all the things God has walked you through.
-Praising Him and thanking Him for giving me hind feet for high places!
+Praising Him and thanking Him for giving me "hind feet for high places!"
+(Psalm 18:33)

 Your “failure” seasons are stories, too.
 God’s fingerprint is more heavily impressed upon our lives because of these stories.
 Stories are hope.
 Stories are strength.
 Stories are courageous.
 They offer warmth and acceptance with arms of empathy.
 These moments of life are why I have compassion, they are why I wear humility, they are why I award grace to those hearts that hurt.